Cal Raleigh Player Props: Mariners vs. Cubs

-On Monday, Cal Raleigh (coming off going 1-for-5 with a home run and two RBI) and the Seattle Mariners play the Chicago Cubs, whose starting pitcher will be Drew Smyly.
-First pitch is at 7:40 PM ET.
+Cal Raleigh -- 0-for-2 in his most recent game -- will be in action for the Seattle Mariners versus the Chicago Cubs, with Hayden Wesneski on the hill, on April 11 at 7:40 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Guardians.
+In his last game he had a hitless showing (0-for-2) against the Cubs.

 Cal Raleigh Game Info & Props vs. the Cubs